-The first two Gradius games were difficult enough, but Gradius III goes out of its way to make its stages hair-pullingly hard.
-There are no continues either, so don't think you can just money your way out of this one.
+The first two Gradius games were difficult enough, but Gradius III goes out of its way by making its stages more hair-pullingly hard than ever before.
+There are no continues either, as no "easier" localized version was released overseas (well, not completely) as the previous entries.
+So don't think you can just money your way out of this one.

 There are eight unused Edit Mode power-up icons in the game ROM.
 Unfortunately, none of them seem to have been properly coded, so the icons are all that's left of them.

 Nemesis 3 (MSX)

 |Would home in on enemies, naturally.
 This is the only unused power-up that has unique graphics in the ROM:|

 |N/A||This would drop floating mines behind the player ship instead of missiles.
 A similar concept was used ten years later in Gradius IV.|